ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - {{design}} explains the design principles behind the Transport Services API.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring too many changes by application developers.

 - {{concepts}} presents the Transport Services architecture diagram and defines the concepts that are used by both the API and implementation documents.
-The Preconnection allows applications to configure connection properties, and the Connection represents an object that can be used to send and receive Messages.
+The Preconnection allows applications to configure Connection Properties, and the Connection represents an object that can be used to send and receive Messages.

 ## Specification of Requirements